 This recipe is a little tricky, but only because it is one of those recipes that was developed over the generations and its preciseness is based solely on look, feel, and taste.
 I think you know what I mean.
-When my mother first passed the recipe on to me it came with instructions like, “break up the corn bread until it looks right” or “add the chicken broth until it looks right but not too dry or not too soupy” or “add the spices until it smells about right”…you get the picture.
+My grandmother passed the recipe down to my mother and my mother passed it on to me.
+When my mother first told me how to make this dressing, it came with instructions such as, “break up the corn bread until it looks right” or “add the chicken broth until it looks right but not too dry or not too soupy” or “add the spices until it smells about right”…you get the picture.

 This recipe is actually very cathartic.
 You get to crumble and tear-up stuff with your bare hands.
 It is glorious as you feel holiday tension melting away.